 The same way as all the roads lead to Rome, all travel blogs should have at least one article dedicated to the legendary capital of Italy.
-Because I think there is no traveler who doesn’t want to visit, at least once, the eternal city.
+Because I think there is no traveler who doesn’t want to visit, at least once, the eternal city of Rome.

 To stroll the streets that abound in history and to taste the feeling of La Dolce Vita.
 To visit Rome in a day, at least, is definitely on everyone’s bucket list!

-So we can make space, in only a few hours, for all what this grandiose capital means.
+So we can make space, in only a few hours, for all that this grandiose capital means.
 Rich history, precious architecture, delicious gastronomy, a collection of splendid fountains, Rome has it all!
 Therefore, I have made a little Rome guide to help you on your next trip to Rome.

 Visit the Colosseum

-In order to make sure you won’t miss the symbol of the city and you won’t wait in a big queue around lunch time, start the day with a visit to the Colosseum.
+In order to make sure you won’t miss the symbol of Rome and you won’t wait in a big queue around lunchtime, start your day in Rome with a visit to the Colosseum.
 The largest ancient amphitheater opens its gates every day at 8.30 am.
 And I suggest you be present right from the beginning of your day in Rome.

 ⇒ Find all: hotels in Rome.